-The Dean of the Faculty/Vice President for Academic Affairs works closely with and considers recommendations from the CAPT regarding faculty tenure and promotion candidacies.
+The Dean of the Faculty/Vice President for Academic Affairs works closely with and considers recommendations from CAPT regarding faculty tenure and promotion candidacies.
 The Dean of the Faculty/Vice President for Academic Affairs presents to the President his or her decision with regard to each candidate's case.
-The Dean of the Faculty/Vice President for Academic Affairs also works with the CAPT and the President in determining appointments to the College's endowed chairs.
-More broadly, the Dean of the Faculty/Vice President for Academic Affairs works with the CAPT and the Associate Dean of the Faculty for Personnel, Development, and Diversity on other matters of concern to the Faculty/Vice President for Academic Affairs is the College's chief assessment officer; works closely with the Faculty Executive Committee in annually updating the Faculty Handbook; is a member of the Committee on Educational Policies and Planning; chairs all searches for deans and directors who report to the Dean of the Faculty/Vice President for Academic Affairs; and reports on academic issues at the monthly Faculty Meeting.
-The Dean of the Faculty/Vice President for Academic Affairs; and reports on the academic also works closely with the Dean of Special Programs in overseeing the many initiatives of that office and representing the Office of Special Programs and the College at an array of summer programs, institutes, workshops, and performances.
+The Dean of the Faculty/Vice President for Academic Affairs also works with CAPT and the President in determining appointments to the College's endowed chairs.
+More broadly, the Dean of the Faculty/Vice President for Academic Affairs works with CAPT and the Associate Dean of the Faculty for Personnel, Development, and Diversity on other matters of concern to the Faculty and may consult with CAPT on issues pertinent to faculty personnel issues.
+The Dean of the Faculty/Vice President for Academic Affairs is the College's chief assessment officer; works closely with the Faculty Executive Committee in annually updating the Faculty Handbook; is a member of the Committee on Educational Policies and Planning; chairs all searches for deans and directors who report to the Dean of the Faculty/Vice President for Academic Affairs; and reports on academic issues at the monthly Faculty Meeting.
+The Dean of the Faculty/Vice President for Academic Affairs also works closely with the Dean of Special Programs in overseeing the many initiatives of that office and representing the Office of Special Programs and the College at an array of summer programs, institutes, workshops, and performances.